 Edward Abramson, Ph.D., is a clinical psychologist and the author of It's NOT Just Baby Fat!
 He is also a professor emeritus of psychology at California State University, Chico.

 Blaise Aguirre, M.D., is an assistant professor of psychiatry at Harvard Medical School.

 Susan Albers, Psy.D., is a psychologist who specializes in eating issues, weight loss, body image concerns and mindfulness.

 Steve Albrecht, D.B.A., holds degrees in English and Psychology, and a doctorate in Business Administration.
 He is a former police officer and domestic violence investigator with the San Diego Police.

 Karl Albrecht, Ph.D., is the author of more than 20 books, including Practical Intelligence: the Art & Science of Common Sense.

 David M. Allen, M.D., is a professor of psychiatry at the University of Tennessee and the author of the book How Dysfunctional Families Spur Mental Disorders.

 Tracy Packiam Alloway, Ph.D., is an award-winning psychologist based at the University of North Florida.
-Formerly, she was the Director of the Center for Memory and Learning in the Lifespan at the University of Stirling, UK.
+Formerly, she was the Director of the Center for Memory and Learning in the Lifespan, UK.

 Isadora Alman, M.F.T., is a board-certified sex, marriage, and family therapist, lecturer, author, and syndicated advice columnist of "Ask Isadora."

 Glenn C. Altschuler, Ph.D., is the Dean of the School of Continuing Education and Summer Sessions, and The Thomas and Dorothy Litwin Professor of American Studies at Cornell University.